pangeo-forge/roadmap/doc/adr/0004-use-yaml-file-for-bakery-database.md

 The private one is used by the Bakery to store the data.
 The public one is used to generate catalog entries for directly opening the data.

+### Bakery Name

+The bakery name should uniquely identify the bakery by its operator and region.
+Use only lowercase letters, numbers, and underscores.

+### Admins

+This section should use the same synatx to describe people as the recipe `meta.yaml`.

 ### Storage Options

 The `storage_options` should look exactly like an [intake catalog](https://intake.readthedocs.io/en/latest/catalog.html#remote-access).
 That's how we encode how to open up the store.

-### Open Questions
+### Secrets

-- How do we deal with the secrets?
-I am assuming they will be populated from an environment variable, and here we are giving the name of the environment variable.
+Secrets will be populated from environment variables.
+The names of the environment variables should follow the standards for each cloud provider.

+### Region Definition

-- I am using an ad-hoc definition of `region`.
-Is there a way to standardize this?
+We are using an ad-hoc definition of `region` with the syntax `{cloud_provider}-{region_name}`.
-- What is required / optional, etc.

 ## Consequences